tommirrington/52167-Programming-and-Scripting-Final-Project/README.md

 * Research [Math](https://docs.python.org/3/library/math.html#module-math) and [statistics](https://docs.python.org/3/library/statistics.html#module-statistics)  libraries to use existing functions

+* use numpy and matplotlib as per lecture

+* investigate use of pandas

 * Research [matplotlib](https://matplotlib.org/#) for producing graphs Mak

 * install as Matplotlib.py, ana(conda) is not a framework install of ptython so follow specific instructions